beisdog/onlinecv/README.md

   * $ /usr/bin/mongod --dbpath "path to db" --port 27017 --smallfiles --httpinterface --rest --fork --logpath "path to logfile"
  * Swith the database implementation to mongo by clicking this link once the application is running
   * http://localhost:8888/rest/onlinecv/switch/mongo
-  * Press the link to a cv in the database: http://localhost:8888/rest/onlinecv/dataload
+  * Press the link to create some example cv in the database: http://localhost:8888/rest/onlinecv/dataload

 # Using the admin ui
-Initially the application is running with a dummy backend implementation
+Initially the application is running with a dummy backend implementation.
+If you have a running mongo installation on the default port you can switch to the mongo db through the admin ui located http://localhost:8888

+From the Admin UI you can
+* see the status of the application
+* switch between dummy database and mongo
+* test the rest services
+* load and delete data in the database
+* start mongo (if installed)

 # Debugging
 To debug set these MAVEN_OPTS in your console: